TarparaDhruv/LMSGroupFormation/README.md

 # Group Formation Tool

-Group Formation Tool is a learning management system based on Spring Boot framework.
+Group Formation Tool is an online learning management system based on Spring Boot framework and written using Java, HTML, CSS and Bootstrap.

+It helps maintain relationship between Admin, Instructors, TAs and Students.
+Spring Security is implemented for efficient role and session management.
+Admin can add new subjects and assign users as Instructors.
+Instructors can assign TAs and enroll students using a CSV file.
+TAs and Instructors create survey forms having various types of fields, to be filled by students.
+Then the instructor defines group size and selects the matching criteria for each survey question (similar, not similar, etc.), based on that groups are formed.

 # Installation